directus/docs/content/tutorials/5.extensions/display-external-weather-api-data-in-custom-panels.md

 id: 4cf07b05-bd1a-41cf-acf7-14891f44dae6
 slug: display-external-weather-api-data-in-custom-panels
 title: Display External Weather API Data In Custom Panels
 authors:
   - name: Kevin Lewis
     title: Director, Developer Experience
+description: Learn how to display external data in panels with a bundle and endpoint.
 ---
 <iframe style="width:100%; aspect-ratio:16/9; margin-top: 2em;" src="https://www.youtube.com/embed/7vBcWUxC6PM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 In this post, you will learn how to fetch data from an external data source and display it in a custom panel extension for [Directus Insights](https://directus.io/toolkit/guides/insights).

 Panels can only talk to internal Directus services, and can't reliably make external web requests because browser security protections prevent these cross-origin requests from being made.
 To create a panel that can interact with external APIs, you will create bundle including an endpoint (that can make external requests) and a panel (that uses the endpoint).

 ## Add an Extensions Volume

 Follow our Directus [Self-Hosted Quickstart](/getting-started/quickstart), adding a volume for extensions:

 ```
 volumes: